Why South Korea Is Sending $8 Million In Food Aid To North Korea

 "When we were talking to household members especially with housewives, they were always reporting an incredibly low consumption of proteins," recalls Mario Zappacosta, a Rome-based FAO senior economist who co-led the survey in North Korea.

 Meat, fish and eggs are rare in many North Koreans' diets.
-Many survive on rice or potatoes and kimchi, a spicy, fermented Chinese cabbage dish.
+Many survive on rice or potatoes and kimchi, a spicy fermented cabbage dish.
 "There is a really poor and monotonous diet.
 This [finding] was really remarkable," says Zappacosta in a phone interview.

 The international sanctions imposed by the U.N.
 Security Council and the U.S. in 2006, in response to North Korea's nuclear weapons testing, also have an effect.
 Although they are aimed at the North's military, not civilians, they make it hard to get machine parts and gas needed for efficient mechanized farming.

-Note: A previous version of this story incorrectly said kimchi was a Chinese dish.
-It is actually Korean.